NessJade96/Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 Commit 5:
 Played around with different ways to set and get the local storage array information.
 I ended up creating a saveButton that on a click event triggers the previous sibling (the input value) to be saved into an array at the buttons index number.
 I get the data attribute of each button to equal an index number.
 Then in a for loop it retreives the array values and displays into the html inputs using dom traveral selectors.
 Next I will work of the hour colours.

+Commit 6:
+Used an if / else for loop on what colour the time blocks / divs should be.
+Did final checks to make sure it fits the criteria, added some screenshots, and uploaded.